wdporter/i-am-that-vuepress/31-do-not-undervalue-attention/readme.md

 # 31. Do Not Undervalue Attention

 >Do not undervalue attention: it means interest and also love.
-To know, to do, to discover or to creäte; you must give your heart to it — which means attention.
+To know, to do, to discover or to create; you must give your heart to it — which means attention.
 All the blessings flow from it.

 **Questioner:**&ensp;As I look at you, you seem to be a poor man with very